ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     - resources/default-pool.ipaddresspool.metallb.yaml
     ~~~

-    Things to notice in this kustomization YAML:
+    Things to notice in this `Kustomization` declaration:

-    - The file is based on the one offered [in the official MetalLB documentation](https://metallb.org/installation/#installation-with-kustomize).
+    - This declaration is based on the one offered [in the official MetalLB documentation](https://metallb.org/installation/#installation-with-kustomize).

     - The `namespace` for all the MetalLB resources deployed in your K3s cluster is going to be `metallb-system`.
 The resources in this project that already have a `namespace` specified will get it changed to this one, and those who do not have one will be set to `metallb-system` too.

     - The `resources` section lists the files describing the resources used to deploy MetalLB:

-      - The first item points to the official kustomization file of MetalLB.
+      - The first item points to the official `Kustomization` declaration of MetalLB.
 Notice how the url also specifies which version of MetalLB to deploy: `ref=v0.15.2`.

-      - The other two items point to the local YAML files you have configured previously to define the alloted IP range for MetalLB.
+      - The other two items point to the local YAML files you have created previously to declare the alloted IP range for MetalLB.

-6. You can check how the final deployment would look as a YAML manifest with `kubectl`:
+6. You can check how the final deployment looks like as a YAML manifest with `kubectl`:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/metallb/ | less